 The Council then made Mercian a Citygod.
 To her horror, they then resurrected Filo - whose body was mostly in tact and thus feasible to revive in this era - and made him a Citygod as well.

-With Nodd's two most powerful mages in the Council's grasp, the city grew.
+With two more of Nodd's most powerful mages in the Council's grasp, the city grew.

 The Door of Knowledge

-Quin Aven was a petrid - a gargoyle-like creature - in the form of a humble doorknocker.
+Quin Aven was a petrid - a gargoyle-like creature - whose entire consciousness was confined to the shape of a doorknocker.

-White most petrids are excised from their host building upon spawning, Quin refused this, as he had no viable body as most petrids do - excision would essentially mean decapitation.
-While this occasionally seemed like it could be no worse than his current circumstances, it certainly did not seem any better.
+While most petrids are excised from their host building upon spawning, Quin refused this, as he had no viable body as most petrids do - excision would essentially mean decapitation.
+While decapitation seemed as though it could be no worse than his current circumstances, it certainly did not seem any better.

 Most doorknockers lack meaningful awareness, but Quin was not only aware, but an intellectual.
-His mistress - the house owner - would bring him books and scrolls.
-Over years of poring over these arcane texts, he learned to create his own artifacts.
-He began relying less and less on the City's gifts - harvested and resold by the Council - and began making his own tools.
+His mistress - the house owner - would bring him books and scrolls to enrich and occupy his restless mind.
+Over years of poring over these arcane texts, he learned elaborate methods by which he was able create his own artifacts.
+He began relying less and less on the City's gifts - harvested and resold by the Council - and began making his own tools to use and share with others.
 While Quin wasn't the only one capable of doing this, it was a strange and complex art reserved for only the greatest minds in Nodd - and one that was generally kept secret, lest one's hobbies invoke the Council's wrath.